Special Use Permit

 • Take a walk across Coyote Valley Dam.

-• Hike or bike the Shakota Trail on the west side between the Overlook Day-Use Area and the Pomo Cultural Center.
+• Hike or bike the Shakota Trail on the west side between the Overlook Day-Use Area and the Pomo Recreation Area.

 • Hike, bike or horse ride on the Kaweyo Trail on the east side.
 It travels through our 689 acre Wildlife Management Area, home to black-tail deer, wild turkey, gray fox, red-tailed hawk, osprey, and valley quail.
-Bald Eagles often winter in this area.
+Our resident Bald Eagles are often seen in this area.

-• Launch your boat or jet ski from one of our two boat ramps to enjoy a day of boating.
+• Launch your boat, kayak, paddleboard, or watercraft from one of our two boat ramps to enjoy a day of boating.

 • Relax in a cove or on shore and try to catch that elusive fish.